mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 As for the `Consumed` implicit objects, the implicit `Materialized[K, V, S]` instance is directly derived by the compiler from the available implicit instances of key and value `Serde`.

-The `count` transformation is not the only type of aggregation in the Kafka Streams library, offering generic aggregations.
+The `count` transformation is not the only aggregation type in the Kafka Streams library, offering generic aggregations.
 Since simple aggregations are very similar to the example we associated with the `count` transformation, we now introduce _windowed aggregations_ instead.

 In detail, the Kafka Streams library lets us aggregate messages using a time window.
 All the messages that arrived inside the window are eligible for being aggregated.
 Clearly, we are talking about a sliding window through time.
 The library allows us to aggregate using different types of windows, each one with its own features.
 Since [windowing](https://docs.confluent.io/platform/current/streams/developer-guide/dsl-api.html#streams-developer-guide-dsl-windowing) is a complex issue, we will not go deeper into it in this article.